mpociot/chatgpt-vscode/README.md

 ## Current Issues

+*This is only applicable if you want to compile from source code*

-After installing the dependencies, you may need to modify the `exports` property of `node_modules\chatgpt\package.json` by moving the `default` property to be the last one in the object (`"exports": { "import": "./build/index.js", "types": "./build/index.d.ts", "default": "./build/index.js" },`)
+After installing the dependencies, you need to modify the `exports` property of `node_modules\chatgpt\package.json` by moving the `default` property to be the last one in the object (`"exports": { "import": "./build/index.js", "types": "./build/index.d.ts", "default": "./build/index.js" },`)

+---

 Please note that this extension is currently a proof of concept and may have some limitations or bugs.
 We welcome feedback and contributions to improve the extension.

----

 The extension makes use of this [ChatGPT package](https://github.com/transitive-bullshit/chatgpt-api), which uses ChatGPT unofficial API in order to login and communicate with ChatGPT.